-- 1. Uncontrolled build inputs: when toolchains allow the build process to be affected by the surrounding environment. - Intuition: build engineering equivalent of breaking encapsulation in programming - 2.
+- 1. Uncontrolled build inputs: when toolchains allow the build process to be affected by the surrounding environment. - Intuition: this is the build engineering equivalent of breaking encapsulation in programming - 2.
 Build non-determinism that gets encoded in final built artifacts.